 You’ll find the ticket office in this courtyard, which you’ll need to visit if you want to access any of the buildings on the palace ground.
 The line was painfully slow, but we eventually got our “Circuit A” tickets, and began our tour with the Gothic masterpiece, St. Vitus Cathedral.

-The towering Gothic spires are what most people think of when you mention Prague Castle, but what you are actually seeing is the impressive church towering over the castle grounds.
+The towering Gothic spires are what most people think of when you mention Prague Castle.
+What you are actually seeing, though, is the impressive church towering over the castle grounds.
 St. Vitus Cathedral is the seat of the Archbishop of Prague, and the original church dates back to c.
 926 A.D.
 The current Gothic structure, however, dates to the mid-14th century.
 You’ll immediately notice the impressive main entrance of the cathedral.
 Take a guess when this was completed (answer after the photo).

 The entrance bears a resemblance to the Notre Dame in Paris, so you might think it similarly dates to the 14th century as with the remainder of the Gothic section of the cathedral.
 But you would be wrong.
 This entrance was not completed until 1929.
 Yes indeed, the completion of the main entrance also marked, at long last, the final completion of Prague Castle, some 1,100 years after construction on the complex first began.